Red Lanterns (Boxer Uprising): Activities in 1900

 When Boxer magic failed, women frequently took the blame.
 For instance, when Beijing's Church of the Saviour withstood weeks of attack by explosives and fire, the Boxers blamed this failure on the Catholic women inside, who were said to expose themselves and wave "dirty things," causing the spirits of the Boxers to leave their bodies.
 The answer was to await the arrival of the Red Lanterns: "The Red Lanterns are all girls and young women, so they do not fear dirty things."

 In the years following the defeat of the Boxers, villagers traded stories concerning their exploits.
 One told of Red Lantern women appearing at buildings in Tianjin which the Qing armies could not capture from the foreigners.
 They caught the bullets from the foreign guns in their flower baskets and scattered them to set the buildings afire, forcing the French and Japanese soldiers to flee.
 Other village stories spread an egalitarian message of sharing wealth equally and opposing the monarchy.
 One was that after they attacked the Foreign Legations, the Red Lanterns spread the slogan of killing "a dragon, a tiger, and three hundred rams."
 The dragon was the emperor, the tiger was Prince Qing, and the three hundred rams were the officials of the central government.

+Beyond their supernatural powers, the Red Lanterns also provided operations assistance to the Boxers.
+It is alleged that they apprehended spies, served as lookouts, transmitted news, and gathered intelligence on the enemy.
+During battles, they would take care of the wounded, help prepare meals, boil water, and carry provisions.